Antrim and Newtownabbey Borough Council: Councillors

 For the purpose of elections the council is divided into seven district electoral areas (DEAs).

 Seat summary

 Councillors by electoral area

-This list reflects the order in which councillors were elected on 2 May 2019.
+This list reflects the order in which councillors were elected at the 2023 Antrim and Newtownabbey Borough Council election.

-† Co-opted to fill a vacancy since the election.‡ New party affiliation since the election.Last updated 19 June 2022.

-For further details see 2019 Antrim and Newtownabbey Borough Council election.

 Population

 The area covered by the new Council had a population of 138,567 residents according to the 2011 Northern Ireland census.

-The population of Antrim and Newtownabbey was 145,661 at the time of the 2021 Census.
+The population of Antrim and Newtownabbey was 145,661 at the time of the 2021 census.
 An increase of 5.1% since the 2011 Census.